glf30/4b-react-context-exercise/README.md

 ## Home Page
 -   Display a welcome message to the user.
 -   Show total movies, total watched, and total remaining.
+-   If there are no movies, display a message prompting the user to add a movie.

 ## Watchlist Page

 -   Display all movies with their details and watched status.
+-   If there are no movies, display a message like "List is empty"
 -   Toggle watched/unwatched and remove movies.

 ## Add Movie Page